Dănești, Harghita: Geography

 The commune lies at the foot of the Harghita Mountains, on the banks of the Olt River, where the Köd Brook flows into the Olt.
 It is located in the central part of Harghita County, 21 km north of the county seat, Miercurea Ciuc, and is traversed by national road DN12 (part of European route E578).
 The Dănești train station serves the CFR Line 400, which runs from Brașov to Satu Mare.

 Some of the natural resources found here are iron ore, mercury, kaolin, cinnabar, and mineral water.

 Demographics

-At the 2011 census, the commune had a population of 2,292; out of them, 99% were Hungarian, 0.6% were Romanian and 0.3% were Roma.
+At the 2011 census, the commune had a population of 2,292; out of them, 99% were Hungarians, 0.6% were Romanians, and 0.3% were Roma.
+At the 2021 census, Dănești had 2,079 inhabitants; of those, 96.63% were Hungarians.